lagdo/symfony-facades/README.md

 These services will then be automatically passed to the service locator, together with those received as arguments.

-In the following example, the `App\Services\TaggedService` service will be passed to the service locator.
+In the following example, the `Twig` and `App\Services\TaggedService` services will be passed to the service locator.

 ```yaml
     lagdo.facades.service_locator: